telemetryforge/agent/testing/bats/README.md

 To run tests use the [`run-bats.sh`](./run-bats.sh) script in this directory.
 It is intended to verify the basic set up as well as ensuring we pass appropriate variables.

+There are two helper scripts to run local integration tests:

+- `run-container-integration-tests.sh`
+- `run-k8s-integration-tests.sh`

 These are split into [functional tests](./tests/functional/) you can easily run directly with the binary and inside the container with no external dependencies required and [integration tests](./tests/integration/) that require more infrastructure or external dependencies to run with.

 Functional tests are intended to be standalone and simple, e.g. no additional external dependencies to send to an output or read an input.